zsombro/youngblood/README.md

 ![Build status](https://travis-ci.com/zsombro/youngblood.svg?branch=master)
 # youngblood.js

-`youngblood.js` is a simple game development framework for web browsers, written in JavaScript.
+`youngblood.js` is a simple game development framework for web browsers, written in TypeScript.
 The aim of this framework is to be simple to use and understand.
 The JavaScript code for a very basic setup is just a few lines of code:

 ```javascript